alacrity-ai/rpg-mmo/LORE.md

     - **Description**: Archmage Malakar was a brilliant and ambitious mage, driven by a desire to unlock the secrets of immortality and ultimate power.
 His intelligence was matched only by his hubris.
     - **Achievements**: Malakar was initially celebrated for his groundbreaking work in arcane studies.
 He pushed the boundaries of magic, achieving feats previously thought impossible.
 His pursuit of the Heart of Xal'gorath, however, led to his downfall.
     - **Legacy**: Malakar's legacy is a tragic one, marked by his transformation into the harbinger of the Age of Shadows.
-His actions inadvertently released Xal'gorath's spirit and caused the rise of The Citadel, plunging Aldara into darkness.
+His actions inadvertently released Xal'gorath's spirit and caused the rise of The Citadel, plunging Aldera into darkness.
 His story serves as a cautionary tale about the dangers of unchecked ambition.
 - **High Priestess Alara of Greenhaven**:

     - **Description**: High Priestess Alara was a spiritual leader and protector of Greenhaven, known for her wisdom and deep connection to the ancient magic of the forest.